vignesh-nagarajan-vn/vignesh-nagarajan-vn/README.md

 ## Hi there! 👋

 💬 I'm Vignesh, a high school student interested in pursuing computer science and statistics in college, with the goal of becoming a software engineer or machine learning engineer.

+❗ I created this GitHub account to improve my project documentation skills and to incorporate open-source projects into my applications.

 <br>